hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - Easily share-able and consumable across multiple organizations and teams in Terraform Cloud

-- Can be tested and iterated on in an automated fashion with real test data!*
+- Can be tested and iterated on in an automated fashion with real test data!
+  - We'll discuss mock data and testing in this training!!!

 ???